Pasco County, Florida: Age, density, and income

-In 2020, 20.3% of people were below 18 years old, 22.7% over 65, with the age median being 45.
-48.3% of people were male and 51.7% female.
-The average family size in 2010 was about 3.00.
-In 2025, the population density was 911 per square mile (328/km^{2}).
+As of 2025, the population was 682,179, making Pasco County the tenth-most populous county in Florida.
 10.5% of people are in poverty as of 2023, with the average per capita personal income being $56,734 a person.
+The population density was 913 per square mile (328/km^{2}).

 Government and politics

 Though the county seat is in Dade City, duplicate county government offices and court facilities are also located in the New Port Richey area on the west side of the county.

 The Pasco County Board of County Commissioners (BCC) is the legislative and policy-making group of the county's government.
 Representatives from five different Pasco County districts are elected from throughout the county and serve four-year terms in BCC.
 The Board of County Commissioners creates policies through the adding of ordinances and adoption of resolutions.

 Election voting

 Pasco County was a swing county for much of the 20th Century.
 It has supported Republicans in every election since 2004 when it supported George W. Bush before swinging more leftward in the 2008 election (though Democrat Barack Obama lost the county, it was only by less than 4 percent).
 Since then, the county has trended more Republican in every election.
 Most recently in 2024, Donald Trump had 62% of the popular vote for the first time since 1984.